rnd195/marp-community-themes/theme/rose-pine.md

 aliases: ["/rose-pine"]
 ---

 This theme implements the [Rosé Pine](https://rosepinetheme.com/) color palette for Marp.
-It features soft natural colors with a dark background and offers a soothing aesthetic.
+It features soft natural colors with a dark background, offering a soothing aesthetic to your presentation slides.

 If you like the `rose-pine` theme and wish to show support to the author(s), please consider [starring the theme's GitHub repository](https://github.com/rainbowflesh/Rose-Pine-For-Marp)!